vg-github/indecision-react-app/README.md

 # Indecision App

-A sample of a React UI.
+A sample of a React UI based on The Complete React Web Developer Course (with Redux) training course on Udemy ([link](https://www.udemy.com/react-2nd-edition/)).

 Allows adding and removing options and validates input.
 Stores data into `localStorage`.
 Runs with `babel` and `webpack`.

 Desktop UI: